spacelift-io/user-documentation/docs/concepts/policy/trigger-policy.md

 trigger[stack.id] { stack := input.stacks[_] }
 ```

+Auto-updates will only affect the stacks the trigger policy has access to (via inheritance or directly).

 The stack would need to be have been triggered successfully (initialized) once, before the module starts tracking it.
 You can also combine this policy with a tag-driven module version release push policy.
 [Here is an example](https://github.com/spacelift-solutions/demo/blob/main/admin/policies.tf){: rel="nofollow"}.